BUCANL/SDC-LOSSLESS-QC/_episodes/05-practice_qc.md

     > {: .source}
     {: .callout}

 8. When you get to the end of the file, click the `Update EEG Structure` button on the component window.
-This will save the annotations that you edited and will output 3 files (*_desc-qc_annotations.json, *_desc-qc_annotations.mat, *_desc-qc_annotations.tsv).
+This will save the annotations that you edited and will output a *_qcr.set file.
 If you were running a batch of multiple files through the QC proceudre, pressing the `Update EEG Structure` button would save and close the current file and load the next file.

 {% include links.md %}